 Each week will consist of three 30-minute appraisal and assessment sessions, and a 20-minute open discussion with questions/comments/answers.

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.

-Robert Lawrence has served in the U.S. Air Force, and worked at think tanks such as the Hudson Institute and Stanford Research Institute.
-He has taught political science at the University of Kansas, Texas Tech University, University of Arizona, CU, CSU, and of course Osher.
-Bob is an expert in nuclear issues, and Professor Emeritus at CSU.
+Professor Robert Lawrence has served in the U.S. Air Force and worked at think tanks such as the Hudson Institute and Stanford Research Institute.
+He has taught political science at the University of Kansas, Texas Tech University, University of Arizona, CU, and CSU, where he is currently a professor emeritus.

 John E. Roberts is a 34-year veteran of the U.S. Department of State and the U.S. Peace Corps and has taught a variety of Osher courses for the past nine years.
 As the roundtable moderator, he brings a rich set of life experiences and a keen interest in international affairs.
 He describes himself as "a student, a teacher, and an internationalist".